Polish Institute Düsseldorf

 SOUNDLAB: LYNX IN HEADPHONES #7, interview by Anna Prokop

 Have you ever wondered how sound affects your perception of a certain place, your visual imagination, or even your memories?
 Two artists, Jacek and Ewa Doroszenko have created „Soundreaming”, an audio-visual project considering these phenomena.
 In May, they will release an album of music from the series, containing immersive, well-thought-out, dreamy compositions based on field recordings from the time of their artistic residency at the Hangar in Barcelona…

 Exhibition: 23.03.2016 – 04.05.2016

-In the first solo show of Ewa Doroszenko and Jacek Doroszenko in Brno, sound is treated as a legitimate material of visual art, audible and visible spheres interact with each other.
-The sound recording technique allows to approach the transparency of the environmental sound and to present it visually in a new context.
+In the first solo show of Ewa Doroszenko and Jacek Doroszenko in Brno, the sound is treated as a legitimate material of visual art, audible and visible spheres interact.
+The sound recording technique allows us to approach the environmental sound’s transparency and present it visually in a new context.

 FILE Electronic Language International Festival, Sao Paulo, Brazil